twigly/rust-http-cli/crates/cli/README.md

 # Don't repeat yourself

-If you're used to execute very often the same requests, you can save time.
+If you frequently execute the same requests, ```rh``` can save you time.
 An **alias** helps to change default values or create shortcuts.
-You can predefine what you like, it could be only the headers for example, or everything.
+You can predefine what you like: it could be just the headers, or it could be everything.

-For example, someone could create an alias ```mp1-status``` (that would stand for "my-project-1" for example).
-Let's say you want to execute the following command very often:
+For example, someone could create an alias ```mp1-status``` (that would stand for "my-project-1", for example).
+Let's say you want to execute the following command on a regular basis:

 ```bash
 > rh http://local-dev-mp1/status -UHhc X-Custom-Header:My-app